kirame09/sparkpost-api-documentation/services/introduction.md

 <a name="smtp-relay-endpoints"></a>

 ### SparkPost SMTP Endpoint
-To use SparkPost as an SMTP relay you need to point your SMTP client (or local MTA) to the following endpoint:
+To use SparkPost as an SMTP relay you need to point your SMTP client (or local MTA) to the following endpoint **(See below for SparkPost Enterprise)**:

 * Host: smtp.sparkpostmail.com
 * Port: 587 or 2525
 * Encryption: STARTTLS
 * Authentication: AUTH LOGIN